bilal-dotcom/blog/ckjw63jlp0aneces19enxcc9m.md

 ---
 title: "Create A Project With Node, Express And Ejs"
+seoDescription: "Learn how to create a project using Node.js, Express, and EJS template engine with this step-by-step guide"
 datePublished: Thu Jan 14 2021 01:21:46 GMT+0000 (Coordinated Universal Time)
 cuid: ckjw63jlp0aneces19enxcc9m
 slug: create-a-project-with-node-express-and-ejs